rmill12/SshService/README.md

 # SshService
-SSH Windows Service to persist an SSH connection
+SSH Windows Service in C#.NET to persist an SSH connection.

+Completely configurable within the app.config settings.

 This is a Windows service that starts an SSH connection and attempts to persist that connection.

+Using tools like PuTTY can be hard to persist.
-This can be very helpful in cases where you typically use a tool (ie: PuTTy) to do this for you.
+This service can be very helpful in cases where you would typically use a tool like PuTTy, but have to manually restart the SSH connection if it gets dropped.
-The issue with tools like PuTTy is that it's hard to automatically start the connection if a server restarts, or the connection gets dropped.

-Using a Windows service has helped us.

-We send emails from the service to inform us that the SSH connection has dropped, or the service is having issues.